 Ken Holstein

-I am an Assistant Professor in the Human-Computer Interaction Institute at Carnegie Mellon University, where I direct the CMU CoALA Lab.
+I am the Robert E. Kraut Assistant Professor of Human-Computer Interaction at Carnegie Mellon University, where I direct the CMU CoALA Lab.
+I am also part of the CMU-NIST Cooperative Research Center on AI Measurement Science & Engineering (AIMSEC).

-My research focuses broadly on participatory and expertise-driven approaches to AI design, development, and evaluation, with a particular interest in AI's impacts on human workers.
-I draw on approaches from human–computer interaction (HCI), AI, design, cognitive science, learning sciences, statistics, and machine learning, among other areas.
+Throughout my research, I draw on approaches from human–computer interaction (HCI), AI, design, cognitive science, learning sciences, responsible AI, statistics, and machine learning, among other areas.

-My work has been generously supported by the National Science Foundation (NSF), National Institute of Standards and Technology (NIST), The Block Center for Technology and Society, CASMI & UL Research Institutes, PwC, Notre-Dame IBM Technology Ethics Lab, Microsoft Research, Google Research, Amazon Research, Cisco Research, Apple, IES, Jacobs Foundation, Metro21, PIT-UN, MetaGov, and Prolific.
+My work has been generously supported by the National Science Foundation (NSF), National Institute of Standards and Technology (NIST), Jacobs Foundation, The Block Center for Technology and Society, CASMI & UL Research Institutes, PwC, Notre-Dame IBM Technology Ethics Lab, Microsoft Research, Google Research, Amazon Research, Cisco Research, Apple, IES, Metro21, PIT-UN, eBay, MetaGov, and Prolific.

 You can find my recent publications on my Google Scholar page and my CV.